d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 ### Analytic Solution

-Linear regression happens to be an unusually simple optimization problem.
-Unlike most other models that we will encounter in this book, linear regression can be solved analytically by applying a simple formula.
+Unlike most of the models that we will cover, linear regression presents us with a surprisingly easy optimization problem.
+In particular, we can find the optimal parameters
+(as assessed on the training data) analytically by applying a simple formula as follows:
-To start, we can subsume the bias $b$ into the parameter $\mathbf{w}$ by appending a column to the design matrix consisting of all ones.
+Fist, we can subsume the bias $b$ into the parameter $\mathbf{w}$ by appending a column to the design matrix consisting of all ones.
 Then our prediction problem is to minimize $\|\mathbf{y} - \mathbf{X}\mathbf{w}\|^2$.
-There is just one critical point on the loss surface and it corresponds to the minimum of the loss over the entire domain.
+So long as the design matrix $\mathbf{X}$ has full rank (no feature is linearly dependent on the others), then there will be just one critical point on the loss surface and it corresponds to the minimum of the loss over the entire domain.
 Taking the derivative of the loss with respect to $\mathbf{w}$ and setting it equal to zero yields: